 W.2.2 Pre-conditions

 Network Operator A is equipped with significant compute, storage, and AI processing resources.
-Some of these resources are used by NFs or OAM etc. However, resource utilization varies based on network load, and during periods of low demand-often at certain times of day or night-up to 40 % of these resources remain idle.
+Some of these resources are used by NFs or OAM etc. However, resource utilization varies based on the network load, and during periods of low demand-often at certain times of day or night-up to 40 % of these resources remain idle.
 These idle resources represent untapped potential, lying unused with no opportunity for additional utilization.

 W.2.3 Service Flows

-1 A third-party requests access to specific GPU or AI resources via an API provided by Operator X.
+1. A third-party requests access to specific GPU or AI resources via an API provided by Operator A.

-2 The 6G network verifies the request against defined policies and authorizes access if conditions are met.
+2. The 6G network verifies the request against defined policies and authorizes access if conditions are met.

-3 The 6G network checks with the policy framework, which in turns may confirm with orchestration system if the resources are available, how many of them are used for NF and if the load is expected to increase based on history of network usage.
+3. The 6G network checks with the policy framework, which in turns may confirm with orchestration system if the resources are available, how many of them are used for NF and if the load is expected to increase based on the history of network usage.
 Upon approval, the 6G system allocates the requested resources and establishes secure access for the third-party.
 This unique network-aware resource exposure capability is enabled by the 6G system's centralized policy framework.

-4 The operator could also add its own rules and policy to manage the resource allocation with the help of policy framework.
+4. The operator could also add its own rules and policy to manage the resource allocation with the help of policy framework.

-5 The system continuously monitors resource usage and records data for charging and reporting purposes.
+5. The system continuously monitors resource usage and records data for charging and reporting purposes.

-6 The 3rd party is also allowed to analyse the usage in real time.
+6. The 3rd party is also allowed to analyse the usage in real time.

-Editor's note: Should Operator X in 1 above be Operator A?

 W.2.4 Post-conditions

-1 Third-party entity completes its tasks using the allocated resources.
+1. Third-party entity completes its tasks using the allocated resources.

-2 The 6G network releases the resources and updates the availability status in real-time.
+2. The 6G network releases the resources and updates the availability status in real-time.

-3 Usage data is logged, and relevant charges are generated and sent for billing.
+3. Usage data is logged, and relevant charges are generated and sent for billing.

-4 Policy function is in control of entire operation.
+4. Policy function is in control of entire operation.

 W.2.5 Existing features partly or fully covering the use case functionality

-< Highlight existing features in the existing set of normative specifications that partly or fully cover this use case.>
+None.

 W.2.6 Potential new requirements needed to support the use case

-[PR W.2.6-1] Based on operator policy, the 6G network shall provide suitable APIs to allow authorized third parties to retrieve availability information about computational resources (e.g. storage, AI processing units, xPUs information etc.) inside operator managed data network (e.g. similar to Service Hosting Environment, Edge Compute domain) and to utilize these computational resources for running workloads on demand.
+[PR W.2.6-1] Based on operator policy, the 6G network shall provide suitable APIs to allow authorized third parties to retrieve availability information about computational resources (e.g. storage, AI processing units, xPUs information etc.) inside the operator managed data network (e.g. similar to Service Hosting Environment, Edge Compute domain) and to utilize these computational resources for running workloads on demand.

 [PR W.2.6-2] The 6G network shall support charging for the usage of network resources by third parties.